thdal/MosaiqueRAT/README.md

 ## Launch Mosaique

 1. Open the solution in Your IDE.
-2. Run the "MosaiqueServeur"(Server) release.
+2. Run the "MosaiqueServer" release.
 3. Build the stub.

 ## Licence